ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 # WebTransport Header Fields

-WebTransport over HTTP/2 uses HTTP header fields to communicate the initial values of the flow control windows, similar to how QUIC uses transport parameters.
-All of the fields defined in this section are Item Structured Fields ({{Section 3.3 of !RFC8941}}); all of the field values MUST be Integer.
-If any of the fields cannot be parsed correctly or does not have a correct type, the peer MUST reset the CONNECT stream.

-The following header fields are defined.
+WebTransport over HTTP/2 uses the `WebTransport-Init` HTTP header field to communicate the initial values of the flow control windows, similar to how QUIC uses transport parameters.
+The `WebTransport-Init` is a Dictionary Structured Field ({{Section 3.2 of !RFC8941}}).
+If any of the fields cannot be parsed correctly or do not have the correct type, the peer MUST reset the CONNECT stream.
+The following keys are defined for the `WebTransport-Init` header

-WebTransport-Initial-Max-Stream-Data-Uni:
+field:

+`u`:
 : The initial flow control limit for unidirectional streams opened by the recipient of this header field.

-WebTransport-Initial-Max-Stream-Data-Bidi-Local:
+MUST be an Integer.

+`bl`:
 : The initial flow control limit for the bidirectional streams opened by the sender of this header field.

-WebTransport-Initial-Max-Stream-Data-Bidi-Remote:
+MUST be an Integer.

+`br`:
 : The initial flow control limit for the bidirectional streams opened by the recipient of this header field.
+MUST be an Integer.

 # Session Termination